Jerry Craft: Mama's Boyz

 Mama's Boyz follows the lives of African American single mother Pauline Porter and her two teenage sons Tyrell and Yusuf.
 Other characters include Pauline's brother Greg and their parents.

 Mama's Boyz is the outgrowth of a prior strip called The Outside View, which Craft first self-syndicated in 1987.
 In 1990, he adapted some elements of The Outside View to create Mama's Boyz, which he self-syndicated to New York's The City Sun and eventually a number of other weekly papers across the country.
 In 1995, Mama's Boyz was picked up for weekly syndication by King Features.

 Mama's Boyz has been praised in Great Books for African American Children, and featured in Chicken Soup for the African American Soul, Chicken Soup for the African American Woman's Soul, and The Complete Idiot's Guide to Comedy Writing.
 The Mama's Boyz characters also act as official "spokescharacters" of the American Diabetes Association's African-American Program.

 New Kid

 Published in 2019, New Kid tells the story of Jordan Banks, an African-American seventh grader who begins attending a predominantly white, affluent, private school.
 The book is a partially autobiographical coming of age novel.
 As one of the few African-American students at his school, Jordan has to face daily microagressions.

 Personal life

 Craft had two sons, Jaylen and Aren.
 Aren died on February 8, 2024; he was 24 years old.
 Before his death, he and his brother co-wrote the book The Offenders: Saving the World While Serving Detention! with their father.
-Craft lives in Norwalk, Connecticut.
+Craft lives in Orlando, Florida.